FreeCAD/freecad.github.io/posts/announcing-the-freecad-development-blog/index.rst

 and consumes `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ files.

 `Custom themes <https://themes.getnikola.com/>`_ are available, and standard CSS/JS customization is possible as well.
-Nikola supports LaTeX equation rendering and has many other possibilities.
+Nikola supports :math:`\LaTeX` equation rendering and has many other possibilities.

 Authorship for the blog is possible by `installing Nikola <https://getnikola.com/getting-started.html>`_